 - High Intensity Power Pilates

-Having worked in a law firm previously, I understand the toll office life takes on the body and promote exercises which release common areas of tension whilst also focusing on holistic toning.
+Having worked in a law firm previously, I understand the toll office life takes on the body and promote exercises which release common areas of tension as well as focusing on holistic toning.
 I am a safe and effective teacher who likes to make an impact on the way my clients move.
 I encourage functional movement and good technique to activate the correct muscles and avoid unnecessary stress on the joints.
 My classes are friendly and personal, tailored to my clients’ goals and reasons for taking on Pilates.
 I ensure everyone is progressing towards the goals they wish to meet at a pace and level at which they feel comfortable.
-I’m keen to spread my passion for Pilates by making classes varied and interesting, adding a dimension of challenge for those who wish to progress at a faster pace.
+I am keen to spread my passion for Pilates by making my classes varied and interesting, adding a dimension of challenge for those who wish to progress at a faster pace.

 In 2005 (ten years ago), South America, of all places, was where I was first introduced to what has now become both my passion and my career.
-I started attending classes in Argentina and Brazil during my 3rd year abroad at university.
+I started attending classes in Argentina and Brazil during my 3rd year abroad at university to help with my hypermobility (which I have learnt more about since becoming a teacher).
 As this was all in Spanish and Portuguese, it proved even more of challenge for a complete beginner!
 I then continued this interest on my return to the UK.
 However, my understanding of Pilates was really turned on its head when I started training with Body Control.
 Body Control had a greater focus on precision of technique and safe teaching methods than any other classes I had attended over the years.

 Pilates has revolutionised my life.
-Previously a cardio addict with poor posture (from a desk-bound work life) and hypermobility, I was consistently injuring myself, developing long-term pains in my knees, back, neck and shoulders.
-After seeing numerous physiotherapists and chiropractors, it has been Pilates, which has helped me tackle underlying issues in both my static and dynamic alignment.
+Previously a cardio addict with poor posture (from a desk-bound work life), I was consistently injuring myself, developing long-term pains in my knees, back, neck and shoulders.
+After seeing numerous physiotherapists and chiropractors, it has been Pilates, which has helped me manage this.
 How?
-Well, put simply, Pilates’ focus on body mindfulness makes you more aware of how you stand and move in everyday life.
-I have particularly noticed the transformation in my body since increasing the number of Pilates classes I attend every week.
+Well, simply put, Pilates’ focus on body mindfulness makes you more aware of how you stand and move in everyday life.
 Pilates has been beneficial not only for my posture, core strength and muscle tone, but also my overall mental and physical wellbeing.
+I hope you also value its benefits after attending my classes.